garrandall/popular-music-data/tracks/baby-you-re-so-fine-mickey-sylvia.md

 Hoo-wee, baby
 Baby, you`re so fine
 Gotta have your loving any old time
-Oooh, baby
+Oh, baby
 Baby, baby
 You`re so fine, fine, fine
-Oooh, baby
+Oh, baby
 Like to make-a your all mine, mine, mine

-Oooh, baby
+Oh, baby
 Baby, baby
 You`re so fine, fine, fine
-Oooh, baby
+Oh, baby